ramigs/nuxt-fauna-article/nuxt-fauna.md

 Now that the database is created, we can import the GraphQL schema into FaunaDB.

-FaunaDB has a feature that allows us to import a GraphQL schema to create a database, with an "instant" GraphQL endpoint for it.
+When you import a GraphQL schema, FaunaDB will automatically make the collections and indexes for you to support your queries and provide you with an "instant" GraphQL endpoint to start querying.

 We can upload our `schema.gql` file, via FaunaDB Console by clicking "GraphQL" on the left sidebar: